Linuxfabrik/monitoring-plugins/fortios-sensor/README.md

 # Perfdata

-Depends on your hardware - as an example:
+Depends on your hardware.
+Example:

 * fan.fan1
 * fan.fan2